codeigniter4/CodeIgniter4/user_guide_src/source/general/common_functions.rst

 Global Functions and Constants
 ##############################

-CodeIgniter uses provides a few functions and variables that are globally defined, and are available to you at any point.
+CodeIgniter provides a few functions and variables that are globally defined, and are available to you at any point.
 These do not require loading any additional libraries or helpers.

 .. contents::